South Street Seaport: Reception and landmark designations

 After Pier 17 reopened in 2018, a writer for The Telegraph wrote that the South Street Seaport retained its original charm despite the redevelopment.
 Justin Davidson of Curbed wrote in 2025 that the Seaport was not only vulnerable to economic changes but also "suffers from a chronic sense of not being real", in spite of the various redevelopment proposals throughout the years.

 An 11-block swath of the South Street Seaport is designated as a city historic district.
 The original district, bounded by John, Front, Pearl, Dover, and South streets and piers 15 through 17, was designated by the New York City Landmarks Preservation Commission in 1977; however, the landmark designation did not prohibit high-rise buildings from being constructed in the area.
 Block 106 (between Peck Slip and Water, Dover, and Pearl streets) was initially excluded from the district, as it was set aside for redevelopment; the historic-district designation was expanded to this block in 1989.
 Schermerhorn Row, which is part of the South Street Seaport Historic District, was separately designated as a city landmark in late 1968.
-A larger area is listed on the National Register of Historic Places as well.
+A larger area is listed on the National Register of Historic Places as well; a small historic district was designated as the South Street Seaport site (#72000883) in 1972, and it was surrounded by a larger historic district called South Street Seaport Historic District (#78001884) in 1978.